kishoreganth/LegendCodeAndroid/AndroidGPSTracker/README.md

 This demo is for tracking the current location using GPSTracker for android.

+### Setting up
+Download the code and open the GPSTracker file from android studio and run .

 ### Permission

 Add these permissions to the android project manifest file to get access the location.